We read a recent LinkedIn Discussion where the question was posed: what do you think about the effectiveness of Strategy-Driven Execution?

-If your business process execution is NOT Strategy-based, please stop it.
+If your business process execution is not strategy-based, please seriously reconsider.
 Ask questions.
-Reassess the conditions.
+Reassess the conditions and the assumptions.
+Talk to your customers.
 Talk to your boss, or your boss’ boss.
 Talk to your co-workers.
 What you’re doing might be bad for you.
-It’s bad for your organization (if it even matters any more), it’s bad for your co-workers and shareholders, and probably your customers, too.
-And, eventually someone will discover it, and terminate the whole endeavor; execute the execution, so to speak.
+It’s bad for your organization (if it even matters any more), it’s bad for your co-workers and shareholders, and most probably your customers, too.
+And, eventually someone will discover it, and terminate the whole endeavor.

-Mission drives priorities.
+Your business Vision and Mission drive priorities.
 Priorities drive strategy.
-Strategies drive execution.
+Strategies drive readiness and execution.
 Execution is enabled by business process.
 Business process is executed by people.
-And, technology enables people and process.
+And, technology enables the people and their process.

-But, if the Strategy itself is bad from the start, you have another even more important challenge; why was that soldier even IN that cave to begin with?
+But, if the strategy itself is bad from the start, we need to be asking the basic question; why was that soldier even in that cave to begin with?

 More on that, HERE.